-"I am your sales clerk, I am your mechanic, I am your co-worker, I am your neighbor, I am your child's friend and I may be your family.
-I am homeless."
+"I am your sales clerk, I am your mechanic, I am your co-worker, I am your neighbor, I am your child's friend and I may be your family."

-Last year we provided over 67,000 shelter nights, spread among approximately 2,100 individuals and 500 families.
+Last year we provided more than 70,000 shelter nights to over 2,300 individuals.
 Those to whom we provided shelter represent four different types of clients: Those who were not involved in our program, rather only stayed overnight for one or more nights in the 'Overflow' shelter; those who stayed for four nights during entry to our program or for other reasons; Residents enrolled and participating in our formal program; and families.

 Not surprising, most of our clients are of working age.
 Many of them have lost their jobs for one reason or another and enroll in our program to get back on their feet and become participating citizens of the Northern Utah Community.
 Note that figures shown are for families and residents as described above.